sgoldenlab/simba/docs/Scenario1.md

 </p>

 >**Note:** If you have a .csv file containing hyper-parameter meta data, you can import this file by clicking on `Browse File` and then click on `Load`.
 This will autofill all the hyper-parameter entry boxes and model evaluation settings.

+For the Scenario 1, we [provide] a Metadata file that will populate the hyperparameters with some default settings.
+Please save to disk and load.

 2. Under **Machine Model**, choose a machine model from the drop down menu: `RF` ,`GBC`,`Xboost`.